-The National Institute for Direct Instruction has created a spreadsheet DI Materials Cost Worksheet that will aid administrators and other decision makers in determining program material costs.
+The National Institute for Direct Instruction has created a DI Materials Cost Worksheet that will aid administrators and other decision-makers in determining program material costs.
 Constructed as a Microsoft Excel document, simply enter the quantities for each title and component into the worksheet, and the total estimated cost is automatically calculated at the bottom of the sheet.
 This document is updated regularly to reflect current pricing from the publisher, but users need to verify actual pricing from the publisher or through their sales representative.
 NIFDI does not sell programs directly and recommends this worksheet as a tool for estimating only.

-Because the DI programs are oriented toward students’ skill proficiency rather than their age or grade level, it is critical that teachers use the level of the DI programs that corresponds to their students’ current skill level.
+Because the DI programs are oriented toward students’ skill proficiency rather than their age or grade level, it is critical that teachers use the level of the DI programs that correspond to their students’ current skill level.
 You can determine which level of the program matches your students’ current instructional needs by administering the placement tests contained in all DI programs.

-Need to purchase Direct Instruction curriculum?
+Need to purchase a Direct Instruction curriculum?
 Contact your local McGraw-Hill Education Sales Representative.
 Not sure who it is?
 Look up your local rep's contact information on McGraw-Hill's Direct Instruction site.